RenderKit/embree/README.md

     typedef void (*RTCErrorFunc2)(void* userPtr, const RTCError, const char* str);
     void rtcDeviceSetErrorFunction2(RTCDevice, RTCErrorFunc2, void* userPtr);

-When invoked, the registred callback function gets passed a user defined pointer `userPtr`, the error code `code`, as well as some string `str` that describes the error further.
+When invoked, the registered callback function gets passed a user defined pointer `userPtr`, the error code `code`, as well as some string `str` that describes the error further.
 Passing `NULL` as function pointer to `rtcDeviceSetErrorFunction2` disables the set callback function again.
 The previously described error flags are also set if an error callback function is present.

+Arrays and buffers passed to Embree in most cases have strict alignment and padding requirements to facilitate efficient SIMD processing.
+The required alignment and padding vary between 16 and 64 bytes, depending on the actual function and data type.

 Scene
 -----